tanyalrogers/GPEDM/README.md

 `predict.GP` to generate other or additional predictions from a fitted model, `plot.GPpred` to plot observed and predicted values and `getconditionals` to obtain conditional reponses.
-Also available for use is the function `makelags` which can be used to create delay vectors.
+Also available for use are the functions `makelags` which can be used to create delay vectors, and `getR2` for getting R2 values.
 See the (not yet created) vignette for more detailed instructions.

 ## Installation